Skip to content

 Savannah

-The Georgia finish gives the segment a real city anchor before the corridor continues into South Carolina.
+The Georgia finish gives the segment a real city anchor before the corridor continues into South Carolina and the Savannah-to-Charleston trip shape takes over.

-• Finish here when the day should resolve into a true destination.
+• Finish here when the day should resolve into a true destination or a deliberate launch for the next leg.

 Open Savannah